noiseprotocol/noise_spec/noise.md

 ======

  * **Author:** Trevor Perrin (noise @ trevp.net)
- * **Date:** 2015-07-22
+ * **Date:** 2015-07-26
  * **Revision:** 00 (work in progress)
  * **Copyright:** This document is placed in the public domain

 1. Introduction
 ================

-Noise is a framework for DH-based crypto protocols.
+Noise is a framework for crypto protocols based on Diffie-Hellman key agreements.
 Noise can describe protocols that consist of a single message as well as interactive protocols.

 Noise messages are described in a language that specifies the exchange of DH public keys and DH calculations.
 The DH outputs are accumulated into a session state.
 This allows the construction of multi-message protocols.

-The resulting protocols can be instantiated based on ciphersuites that fill in the details of the DH calculation and other crypto primitives.
+The resulting protocols can be instantiated based on ciphersuites that fill in the details of the crypto primitives.

 2. Overview